dgrisham/dgrisham.github.io/class_exercises/ruby/2-classes/index.md

 Polymorphism
 ------------

-Wikipedia: *Polymorphism** is the provision of a single interface to entities of different types.
+Wikipedia: *Polymorphism* (from the Greek 'many forms') is the provision of a single interface to entities of different types.

 A **polymorphic type** is one whose operations can also be applied to values of some other type(s).